chef-boneyard/chef-web-docs-2016/docs_client/source/install_bootstrap.rst

 ..
-THIS PAGE IS IDENTICAL TO docs.opscode.com/install_bootstrap.html BY DESIGN
+THIS PAGE IS IDENTICAL TO docs.getchef.com/install_bootstrap.html BY DESIGN
+..
+THIS PAGE IS LOCATED AT THE /client/ PATH.

 .. include:: ../../chef_master/source/install_bootstrap.rst